oktadev/okta-blog/_source/_posts/2020-09-14-deno-with-auth.md

 ## Manage your dependencies

-Now that you created your second file, and imported the same dependencies, it's easy to see what a chore managing and updating them will be.
+Now that you created your second file and imported the same dependencies, it's easy to see what a chore managing and updating them will be.
 Deno recommends placing all imports in a single `deps.ts` file to centralize dependencies.

 Create a file named `deps.ts` in the root of the application.
 This time you'll export the dependencies you used, so the `deps.ts` file looks like this: